awslabs/harmonix/website/docs/techdocs/entities.md

 # Entities

-OPA on AWS uses some Backstage out of the box entities but also introduces two new entities in the software catalog.
+Harmonix on AWS uses some Backstage out of the box entities but also introduces two new entities in the software catalog.

 ## AWS Environment & Environment Provider
 These custom Backstage entity kinds were created to represent an abstract AWS environment and environment provider.